Nodal algebraic curves and entropy diagnostics in degenerate two-dimensional harmonic-oscillator shells: Abstract

 \section{Abstract}

 Degenerate quantum eigenspaces can support substantial changes in nodal geometry at fixed energy.
-We show that, for the two-dimensional isotropic harmonic oscillator, this restructuring is organized by the Hermite-constrained algebraic curve $P_N(x,y)=0$ appearing in every real shell state, $\psi_N=e^{-\alpha r^2/2}P_N(x,y)$.
-Finite singularities, $P_N=\nabla P_N=0$, and projective degeneracies of the leading homogeneous part identify the strata where topology-changing events can occur.
-We combine these criteria with entropy diagnostics: the nodal-domain entropy $S_{\mathrm{dom}}$, Cartesian mutual information $I(x;y)$, and the entropic uncertainty sum $S_r+S_p$.
-The first three shells reveal a hierarchy: $N=1$ only rotates a nodal line; $N=2$ has a conic transition at $b^2=2ac$, sharply detected by $S_{\mathrm{dom}}$ but not by global entropies; and $N=3$ supports cubic close-branch regimes organized by the projective discriminant, with enhanced responses in $S_{\mathrm{dom}}$ and $I(x;y)$.
-Thus algebraic stratification, rather than spectral ordering, organizes nodal geometry inside a degenerate eigenspace, while entropy diagnostics quantify probability redistribution and correlation.
-The framework suggests experimentally reconstructible signatures for real-phase Hermite--Gaussian structured light and approximately isotropic trapped motional systems.
+We show that, for the two-dimensional isotropic harmonic oscillator, this restructuring is organized by the Hermite-constrained algebraic curve \(P_N(x,y)=0\) associated with each real shell state, $\psi_N(x,y)=e^{-\alpha r^2/2}P_N(x,y)$.
+Finite singularities, \(P_N=\nabla P_N=0\), together with projective degeneracies of the leading homogeneous part, identify the strata where topology-changing events can occur.
+We combine these algebraic criteria with three information diagnostics: the nodal-domain entropy \(S_{\rm dom}\), the Cartesian mutual information \(I(x;y)\), and the entropic uncertainty sum \(S_r+S_p\).
+The first three shells reveal a clear hierarchy.
+The \(N=1\) shell only rotates a nodal line; the \(N=2\) shell exhibits a conic transition at \(b^2=2ac\), sharply detected by \(S_{\rm dom}\) but not by global entropies; and the \(N=3\) shell supports cubic close-branch regimes organized by the projective discriminant, with enhanced responses in \(S_{\rm dom}\) and \(I(x;y)\).
+Thus algebraic stratification, rather than spectral ordering, organizes nodal geometry inside a degenerate eigenspace, while entropy diagnostics quantify the associated probability redistribution and coordinate correlations.
+The same stratification defines experimentally testable signatures in real-phase Hermite--Gaussian structured light and approximately isotropic trapped motional systems, and suggests a geometry-sensitive verification primitive for fixed-shell bosonic-qudit gates.